Who is a Candidate?

 Age Requirements

-Auditory processing evaluations are most often performed on school-age children although many adults are also tested.
+Auditory processing evaluations are most often performed on school age children although many adults are also tested.
 In order to be diagnosed with auditory processing disorder, a child needs to be at least 5 years old.
 However, early weaknesses in auditory processing skills can be identified in children as young as age 3.
 Since the brains of children this young haven’t matured enough to process a lot of complex information, fewer materials are available for this age range but some tests provide normative data in children as young as age 3.

 Early intervention is critical.
 This is well documented in children with hearing loss, and young children showing early signs of struggling to understand spoken language or remember what is heard can benefit from activities to promote listening skills and stimulate language development.
 Auditory Processing Center believes that intervention for children showing weaknesses in listening skills should not be delayed based on a child’s young age.
 Many techniques used in auditory-verbal therapy and in auditory training in infants and young children with hearing loss can be very beneficial.
 There are activities that can be performed at home as well as many apps to promote listening skill development.